 Construction within the City limits of a new or an addition to a commercial structure or a residential building containing more than two units requires the approval of a site plan by the Development Assistance Committee.
 Applications (PDF) for site plan approval and a checklist (PDF) for completing the application process are available.

-The site plan review requires that a plan be submitted by a design professional that addresses development issues including drainage design, parking lot design and lighting, utility connections and fire protection, disabled accessibility and landscaping.
+The site plan review requires that a plan be submitted by a design professional that addresses development issues including drainage design, parking lot design and lighting, utility connections and fire protection, disabled accessibility, and landscaping.

 Zoning & Subdivision Administration

 The City of Carbondale enforces a zoning and subdivision ordinance within 1.5 miles outside of City limits.
-The Zoning Ordinance regulates the uses that can be placed on a property as well as building setbacks, height limitations, occupancy limitations and parking requirements.
+The Zoning Ordinance regulates the uses that can be placed on a property as well as building setbacks, height limitations, occupancy limitations, and parking requirements.

 Before a new use of a property is proposed, the current or potential property owner should contact Development Management to verify the zoning of the parcel.
-After the zoning is identified, staff will assist the owner in interpreting the zoning ordinance to ensure that the proposed change is either a permitted use or a special use.
+After the zoning is identified, staff will assist the owner in interpreting the zoning ordinance to ensure that the proposed change is either a permitted use or special use.
 If the proposed use is not permitted in the existing zoning district the property owner may be required to apply for a Special Use Permit or may want to consider applying to have the property rezoned to a district that would permit the use.
-Special Use Permit and Rezoning Applications are processed by Development Management and require a public hearing be held before the Planning Commission prior to the City Council making the final decision on a request.
+Special Use Permit and Rezoning Applications are processed by Development Management and require a public hearing to be held before the Planning Commission prior to the City Council making the final decision on a request.

 The Subdivision Ordinance regulates the division of property into new lots.
 Within 1 1/2 miles of City limits dividing a parcel into smaller lots must first have a subdivision plat approved by the City Council.
-The Engineering Advisory Committee (EAC) is comprised of representatives of City Departments that review the subdivision plans for compliance with applicable road standards, utility extensions and other development requirements.
+The Engineering Advisory Committee (EAC) is comprised of representatives of City Departments that review the subdivision plans for compliance with applicable road standards, utility extensions, and other development requirements.
 Development Management coordinates the subdivision review process.